buzzqw/TUS/OBSS/OBSSv2-eng.md

 If you want to *throw* the opponent, the movement is 0.3 meters for each success obtained.

 If the one attempting the maneuver fails and gets a Critical Failure, the opponent, using a Reaction, can move them according to the rules above.
-Costs 2 Actions (Fortitude).
+Costs 1 Action (Fortitude).

 ### Grapple an opponent*